flyteorg/flytesnacks/cookbook/integrations/kubernetes/k8s_dask/README.rst

 Flyte can execute dask jobs natively on a Kubernetes Cluster, which manages a virtual ``dask`` cluster's lifecycle.
 To do so, it leverages the open-sourced `Dask Kubernetes Operator <https://kubernetes.dask.org/en/latest/operator.html>`__ and can be enabled without signing up for any service.
-This is like running a ephemeral ``dask`` cluster, which gets created for the specific Flyte task and gets torn down after completion.
+This is like running an ephemeral ``dask`` cluster, which gets created for the specific Flyte task and gets torn down after completion.

 In Flyte/K8s, the cost is amortized because pods are faster to create than a machine, but the penalty of downloading